sambeau/deadcatbounce/README.md

 ## Rules
 ### Equipment
-- A pack of standard cards.
+- A pack, or two, of standard cards.
 - Tokens, approximately 25 per person.

 ### Players
 - It works well with 4 players and one pack of cards.
-- We intend to experiment with adding extra suits for more players.
+- You can add extra suits (“penny stocks”) for more players, e.g. add another suit of clubs for 5 players, further add another suit of diamonds for 6 players.

 ### Set-up
 1. Shuffle the pack.